-That means the current precedence of a thread th can be computed locally by considering only the current precedences of the children of th.
-In effect, it only needs to be recomputed for th when one of its children changes its current precedence.
-Once the current precedence is computed in this more efficient manner, the selection of the thread with highest precedence from a set of ready threads is a standard scheduling operation implemented in most operating systems.
+That means the current precedence of a thread th can be computed by considering the static precedence of th and the current precedences of the children of th.
+Their cprecs, in general, need to be computed by recursively decending into deeper "levels" of the TDG.
+However, the current precedence of a thread th, say, only needs to be recomputed when (i) its static precedence is re-set or when (ii) one of its children changes its current precedence or when (ii) the children set changes (for example in a V-event).
+If only the static precedence or the children-set changes, then we can avoid the recursion and compute the cprec of th locally.
+In such cases the recursion does not need to descend into the corresponding subtree.
+Once the current precedence is computed in this more efficient manner, the selection of the thread with highest precedence from a set of ready threads is a standard scheduling operation and implemented in most operating systems.